RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ## Dynamic Parameter Bindings

 You can use dynamic parameters and variables in your SQL queries.
 The parameter format is `:name`.
-Also variables syntax could be used `${varname}`.
-When you execute a query which contains dynamic parameters, DBeaver displays a dialog box in which you can fill the parameter values:
+Also, variables syntax could be used as `${varname}`.
+When you execute a query that contains dynamic parameters, DBeaver displays a dialog box in which you can fill the parameter values:

 ![](images/ug/Bind-parameters-dialog.png)